 - Education and Secondary School Emergency Relief Fund (ESSER) III Additional funding with some new requirements.
 Schools must reserve at least 20 percent of this round of ESSER to carry out activities related to learning loss.
-Also, recipients will have to submit a plan on reopening. - Schools should utilize Fund 507 to account for ESSER CARES Act funds. - Two separate SCCs within Fund 507 should be used to separately account for ESSER II (authorized by the Consolidated Appropriations Act of 2021) and ESSER III (authorized by ARP) since there are slight variations to compliance requirements for each of these allocations of funding. - Governors Education Emergency Relief Fund (GEER) III Additional funding for Emergency Assistance to Nonpublic Schools to provide services and assistance to nonpublic schools that enroll a significant percentage of low-income students and are most impacted by the pandemic. - Educational Service Centers and Boards of DD should utilize Fund 508 to account for GEER CARES Act funds. - Two separate SCCs within Fund 508 should be used to separately account for GEER II (authorized by the Consolidated Appropriations Act of 2021) and GEER III (authorized by ARP) since there are slight variations to compliance requirements for each of these allocations of funding. - Boards of DD should utilize separate funds, subfunds, or SCCs to account for GEER I, II, and III, respectively. - Higher Education Emergency Relief Fund (HEERF) III Additional funding with slightly different allowable uses as compared to the distributions previously made under the CARES Act and Consolidated Appropriations Act of 2021.
+Also, recipients will have to submit a plan on reopening. - o Schools should utilize Fund 507 to account for ESSER CARES Act funds. - o Two separate SCCs within Fund 507 should be used to separately account for ESSER II (authorized by the Consolidated Appropriations Act of 2021) and ESSER III (authorized by ARP) since there are slight variations to compliance requirements for each of these allocations of funding. - Governors Education Emergency Relief Fund (GEER) III Additional funding for Emergency Assistance to Nonpublic Schools to provide services and assistance to nonpublic schools that enroll a significant percentage of low-income students and are most impacted by the pandemic. - Educational Service Centers and Boards of DD should utilize Fund 508 to account for GEER CARES Act funds. - o Two separate SCCs within Fund 508 should be used to separately account for GEER II (authorized by the Consolidated Appropriations Act of 2021) and GEER III (authorized by ARP) since there are slight variations to compliance requirements for each of these allocations of funding. - o Boards of DD should utilize separate funds, subfunds, or SCCs to account for GEER I, II, and III, respectively. - Higher Education Emergency Relief Fund (HEERF) III Additional funding with slightly different allowable uses as compared to the distributions previously made under the CARES Act and Consolidated Appropriations Act of 2021. - Schools with adult education programs, including career centers, should utilize up to three SCCs within Fund 012 to separately account for HEERF awards received under the CARES Act, Consolidated Appropriations Act of 2021, and ARP. - Schools that utilized a 599 Fund instead of SCCs within Fund 012 to account for HEERF funding should establish up to two SCCs within Fund 599 to separately account for HEERF awards under the Consolidated Appropriations Act of 2021 and ARP.

-- Schools with adult education programs, including career centers, should utilize up to three SCCs within Fund 012 to separately account for HEERF awards received under the CARES Act, Consolidated Appropriations Act of 2021, and ARP. - Schools that utilized a 599 Fund instead of SCCs within Fund 012 to account for HEERF funding should establish up to two SCCs within Fund 599 to separately account for HEERF awards under the Consolidated Appropriations Act of 2021 and ARP. - Supplemental assistance to local governments in the Emergency Rental Assistance program established under the Consolidated Appropriations Act of 2021, FEMA Disaster Relief program, Airport Assistance Grants, Federal Transit Grants.
-Low-Income Water and Home Energy Assistance programs, and assistance to individuals, including but not limited to the Pandemic EBT program, Unemployment Insurance, Supplemental Nutrition Assistance Program (SNAP), Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and Community Supplemental Food Program.
+- Supplemental assistance to local governments in the Emergency Rental Assistance program established under the Consolidated Appropriations Act of 2021, FEMA Disaster Relief program, Airport Assistance Grants, Federal Transit Grants.
+Low-Income Water and Home Energy Assistance programs, and assistance to individuals, including but not limited to the Pandemic EBT program, Unemployment Insurance, Supplemental Nutrition Assistance Program (SNAP), Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and Community Supplemental Food Program. - Other programs/assistance may be available through various Federal Agencies as they are developed.
+The programs/assistance listed in this bulletin is not all inclusive.